LibreCAD/docs/ref/widgets.rst

     |icon15|, "''Remove the current layer'' - Delete the highlighted layer."
     |icon16|, "''Modify layer attributes / rename'' - Modify the layer's attributes and / or rename the layer."

 ..
 See icon mapping a eof

+The lower portion of the dock shows a list of layers in the current drawing.
+The blocks in the above example are named "Layer01", "Layer02", and "Layer03".
+More details on creating and using :ref:`layers <layers>` can be found in the **User Guides**.

 Library Browser Dock